Data Classes

 When working with Grids in the NOMADS Panel Designer, a data class can be assigned in Grid Presets Definition by selecting the Class property.

-For a list of the dynamic control properties for each of these control types, see Dynamic Control Properties below.
+For a list of the dynamic control properties for each of these control types, see Dynamic Control Properties.

 Note: